-As mentioned in our previous blogs, Dupuytren’s contracture is a disease affecting the palm and fingers.
-In severe cases, it can go on to cause complete immobility of the hands.
+If we take a look at the factors that can increase someone's chances of developing Dupuytren’s contracture, it's clear to see that anyone can be at risk.
+As we've mentioned in previous blogs, Dupuytren’s contracture is a disease affecting the palm and the fingers.
+In severe cases, it can worsen continually until it causes complete immobility in the hands.

-According to the most recent studies, there is no definitive way for golfers to avoid the development of Dupuytren’s contracture.
+There are very few studies on the preventive measures that can help golfers avoid Dupuytren’s contracture.
+According to the research that does exist, there is no definitive way for golfers to avoid the development of Dupuytren’s contracture.

 However, a few preventive measures can help ease discomfort in more aggravated cases of Dupuytren’s contracture.
 At the very least, this includes physical exercise after every golfing game along with some of the following practices:

 Most of the time, people over-exhaust themselves while participating in sports such as golfing.
 This means they don't pay attention to the signs of their body telling them it's too tired or in pain.

 It's first and foremost important to limit the amount of time you keep your fingers in the same position.
 This can help eliminate the occurrence of cramped or exhausted fingers that remain stiff long after you stop playing and assume different positions.
 Also, remember to stop playing when your fingers or hand starts to ache.

 Another recommendation that many people who suffer from Dupuytren’s contracture offer is to change the type of golfing club that you use during practice and other types of play.
 A golf club with a thick rod is often much more effective at preventing your fingers from being excessively bent for long periods of time.
 This is also a helpful step to take for those who already have Dupuytren’s contracture and struggle to hold on to their golfing clubs while golfing and moving them around.